nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 interested...

-After we'd bagged a few F1 and America's Cup teams, the idea was to move into the younger parts of the aerospace and automotive markets—targeting EV companies, NewSpace startups, and the teams building electric aircraft.
+After we'd bagged a few F1 and America's Cup teams, the idea was to move into the younger parts of the aerospace and automotive markets, targeting EV companies, NewSpace startups, and the teams building electric aircraft.
 After that?
 The rest of the world.

 For context, here's a little snippet from the contents page of the business plan I put together for our pre-seed round: